Early Childhood Programs

 Our skilled teachers follow Sagemont Standards, which combine state standards with standards unique to our school.
 They customize lessons and look for opportunities to enrich the curriculum when students need more challenge or additional instruction.

 At The Sagemont School, students are in the center of the learning process.
 We use an activity-based approach, which integrates both student-centered and teacher-led instruction in the classroom.
 Students participate in small group learning and are given many opportunities to create and formulate their own ideas.
 There is a definite emphasis on real world application in every classroom.
 The needs of students with exceptional abilities are met through appropriate placement, grouping strategies, the use of technology, tailored assignments and personalized learning plans.
-Teachers are provided with intensive and on-going training to help differentiate instruction in mixed-ability classrooms.
+Teachers are provided with intensive and ongoing training to help differentiate instruction.

 Our art curriculum focuses on fundamental skills and teaches students how to create specific artwork and to appreciate the work of others.
-The Lower School music program is essential in giving students opportunities for creativity, spontaneity and structure.
+The Lower School performing art program is essential in giving students opportunities for creativity and spontaneity in a structured environment.
+This program integrates drama, music and dance.
+Students will have the opportunity to participate in performances and utilize the Black Box Theatre on our Upper School campus.

 A healthy, active lifestyle starts when students are young.
 Through a variety of sports and exercises, students will develop self-confidence and a positive outlook toward wellness though physical education classes.
 Additionally, our partnership with The Swim Academy ensures that students develop aquatic awareness, water safety skills, and a lifelong love of the water.